 the real deal about fish

-One of my favourite lunches growing up was tuna fish sandwiches, but when I learned the truth about the fishing industry my days of eating any type of sea animals were long behind me.
+One of my favourite lunches growing up was tuna fish sandwiches, but when I learned the truth about the fishing industry my days of eating sea animals were long behind me.
 I have done extensive research on the consumption of fish, and have concluded that fish are not a “health food” like the fish industry would like us to believe.
-Aquatic animals are an unnecessary source of food since our bodies can thrive off of plant-based foods that do not harm our planet’s precious bodies of water and the aquatic creatures.
-Commercial fishing is an incredibly wasteful practice that has caused irreversible damage to aquatic ecosystems all over the world.
+In fact, consuming aquatic animals is completely unnecessary because our bodies can thrive off of plant-based foods that do not harm our planet’s precious bodies of water and aquatic creatures.
+Commercial fishing is an incredibly wasteful practice that has caused an incredible amount of suffering and irreversible damage to aquatic ecosystems all over the world.